Penny debate in the United States

-A debate exists within the United States government and American society at large over whether the one-cent coin, the penny, should be eliminated as a unit of currency in the United States.
+A debate has existed within the United States government and American society at large over whether the one-cent coin, the penny, should be eliminated as a unit of currency in the United States.
 The penny costs more to produce than the one cent it is worth, meaning the seigniorage is negative – the government loses money on every penny that is created.
-Several bills introduced in the U.S. Congress would have ceased production of pennies, but none have been approved.
-Such bills would leave the five-cent coin, or nickel, as the lowest-value coin minted in the United States.
+Several bills introduced in the U.S. Congress would have eliminated the penny, but none have been approved.
+Such bills would leave the five-cent coin, or nickel, as the lowest-value circulating coin in the United States.